King Cake with Cream Cheese and Strawberry Jam Filling (Video)

 - The dough is ready when it is no longer sticking to your hands.
 If it is still sticking add some more flour.
 Once the dough is ready add some melted butter in the bowl and oil the dough well.
 Cover the bowl with plastic wrap and place it the refrigerator for an hour.

-- To prepare the filling mix the cream cheese, powdered sugar and the vanilla until well combined.
+- To prepare the filling mix the cream cheese (at room temperature), powdered sugar and the vanilla until well combined.
 No need to use a mixer.

 - After the hour has passed remove the dough from the fridge and divide it to 3 equal parts.
 Roll each one to a rectangle (about 8×16 in).